 Why are there contaminants in my drinking water?
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline (800-426-4791).
 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity: microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses; organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; and radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 How can I get involved?

-If you have questions about this report or concerning your water utility, please contact City Administrator, City Lori Richmond at 907-225-4166 we want our valued customers to be informed about their water quality.
+If you have questions about this report or concerning your water utility, please contact Water Operator Robert Sero or City Administrator, Marissa Medford at 907-225-4166.
+We want our valued customers to be informed about their water quality.
 If you want to learn more, please attend any of the Saxman City Council meetings held on the third Wednesday of each month at the Saxman City Hall.

-Description of Water Treatment Process

-Your water is treated by filtration and disinfection.
+Description of Water Treatment Process: Your water is treated by filtration and disinfection.
 Filtration removes particles suspended in the source water.
 Particles typically include clays and silts, natural organic matter, iron and manganese, and microorganisms.
 Your water is also treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectants to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.

-Water Conservation Tips

-Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
+Water Conservation Tips: Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.
+(THIS IS OPTIONAL LANGUAGE.
+YOU MAY REMOVE THE HIGHLIGHT AND KEEP IT or REMOVE ALL OF THIS INFORMATION)